BPH Treatment in Houston, TX

 Bladder Dysfunction: Chronic straining and inability to completely empty the bladder can cause the bladder’s surrounding muscle (detrusor) to stretch and weaken over time.

 Kidney Dysfunction: Inability to completely empty the bladder can increase the pressure within the bladder.
 This increased pressure can cause kidney damage and if the urine is infected, increase the risk of kidney infections.

-BPH Treatment Options near Houston, TX
+BPH Treatment Options in Houston, TX

 Treatment for BPH depends on the severity, or level of bother, of the symptoms and the presence of the previously mentioned complications.
 When the symptoms are mild or not bothersome, and there is no presence of complications, we may just monitor your symptoms.